CreasolTech/domoticz_lua_scripts/README.md

 Destination directory: DOMOTICZ_DIR/scripts/lua

-Silly script that check the raining rate, and if above 8mm/h disable external socket (connected to the Xmas tree!!)
+Silly script that check the raining rate, and if above 8mm/h disable external socket in the garden (connected to the Xmas tree!!)
+Also, checks wind speed and direction and disable ventilation when wind speed is zero or wind comes from south or west, where there are few building using wood stoves generating bad smoke smell.